Shopping in London

 The second largest shop in the UK, Selfridges & Co. can be found on London’s iconic Oxford Street.
 The high-end department store showcases myriad brands and collections from across the globe, with spacious areas dedicated to fashion, accessories, jewellery, beauty, home, food and gifts.

 To get back to the hotel from Selfridges, it’s just a 10-minute walk.

-Begin your final shopping day with a trip to Dover Street Market, located a 10-minute walk, or a five-minute taxi journey, from the hotel.
+Begin your final shopping day with a trip to Dover Street Market, located a 20-minute walk, or a 10-minute taxi journey, from the hotel.

 Dover Street Market

-Located in a multi-storey, Grade II-listed building in Haymarket, Dover Street Market is an upscale department store that’s laid out in the style of an art gallery.
+Located in a multi-storey, Grade II-listed building in Haymarket, Dover Street Market is an upscale department store that’s laid out in the style of an art gallery, offering fashion items for men and women.
 The trendy store, which was founded by Japanese fashion designer Rei Kawakubo, is popular place to browse the collections of experimental designers such as Molly Goddard, Loewe and Erdem.

 Continue to Jermyn Street, located just a five-minute walk from Dover Street Market.

 A menswear institution, the historic Jermyn Street features quality tailors, cobblers and leather goods boutiques.
 Quintessential gentlemen looking for a crisp new shirt should visit Turnbull & Asser or Thomas Pink; Alfred Dunhill for quality clothing; and John Lobb or Foster & Son for handmade bespoke footwear.

 Take a two-minute walk around the corner onto Piccadilly to get to Fortnum & Mason.